ABUSE OF POWER? VIPD Officers Flout The Law … Parking In Handicapped Spot and Refusing To Move SUV Even When ‘Mistake’ Is Pointed Out

 “’Selective enforcement’ seems commonplace particularly if it favors them,” wrote a reader using the pen name Malice.
 “Some officers need to be reminded of the oath they swore to.”

-Richards and VIPD spokesman Glen Dratte declined to comment on this news story today.
+Police Commissioner Delroy Richards, Sr. and VIPD spokesman Glen Dratte declined to comment on this news story.